 In 2019, we committed £500,000 to osteosarcoma research.
 The Bone Cancer Research Trust launched a £450,000, UK-wide observational clinical trial for all ages.

 For World Cancer Day 2018 we spent time with 10-year-old Laraib, from Birmingham was diagnosed with a rare form of acute lymphoblastic leukaemia: ABl2.
 She is the only child in the UK with this rare disease.
 Watch brave Laraib talk us through her new life.

 “My name is Laraib and I’m ten years old.
 I was diagnosed with acute lymphoblastic leukaemia with an ABl2 translocation in February 2017.
 I have been told I am the only person in the country with this type of cancer.”

 “These are my beads of courage, and this is what each bead means.”

-We asked our supporters to send in questions about the charity to Cliff O’Gorman, CEO of Children with Cancer UK.
-We have made a special video for World Cancer Day.
+We asked our supporters to send in questions about the charity to Cliff O’Gorman, brother of Paul O’Gorman, the young boy who’s death lead to the founding of our charity.
+We made a special video for World Cancer Day.